Pandemic triggers surge in saving with €12.6bn more on deposit this year

 Central Bank figures show that households here had a record €123 billion on deposit in October.

-The surge in savings was triggered by a combination of factors, including people putting off major purchases as a result of the Covid-19 crisis; not being able to spend because of the restrictions, and putting away money in anticipation of an incoming recession.
+The surge in savings was triggered by a combination of factors, including people putting off major purchases as a result of the Covid-19 crisis; not being able to spend because of the restrictions’ and putting away money in anticipation of a recession.

 Deposits from households recorded a net increase of €1.7 billion in the month of October, the Central Bank figures show.